carnotresearch/cr-sparse/docs/intro.rst

   in conceptualizing the structure for ``cr.sparse.lop``.
 * `PyLops <https://github.com/PyLops/pylops>`_: The ``cr.sparse.lop`` library is
   heavily influenced by it.
-* `PyWavelets <https://github.com/PyWavelets/pywt>`_: The DWT and CWT implementations in ``cr.sparse.wt`` are largely derived from it.
-The filter coefficients for discrete wavelets have been ported from C to Python from here.
 * `HTP <https://github.com/foucart/HTP>`_ Original implementation of Hard Thresholding Pursuit in MATLAB.
-* `WaveLab <https://github.com/gregfreeman/wavelab850>`_ This MATLAB package helped a lot in initial understanding of DWT implementation.
 * `YALL1 <http://yall1.blogs.rice.edu/>`_: This is the original MATLAB implementation of the ADMM based sparse recovery algorithm.
 * `L1-LS <https://web.stanford.edu/~boyd/l1_ls/>`_ is the original MATLAB implementation of the